neodrama/github-drama/README.md

 ## Contributing to github-drama

-This repo is intended to point out comical interactions that come up in the world of software development, and not to harass anyone or hurt their feelings.
-Sometimes tensions build up in online interactions, and the intention of github-drama is to allow participants to take a step back from the "drama" and say to themselves, "phew, I need to chill".
+This repo is intended to point out comical interactions that come up in the world of software development, and not to harass anyone.
+Sometimes tensions build up in online interactions, and the intention of github-drama is to allow participants to take a step back from the drama and say to themselves, "damn, I need to chill".

 ### How do I find drama?